-To find the best Medicare coverage for you, enter your zip above in our free search tool and get multiple private insurer quotes!
+To find Medicare coverage for your situation, enter your zip above in our free search tool and get multiple quotes!

 Original Medicare is a Large Network

-Original Medicare operates like a fixed-fee-for-services plan.
-The CMS uses a large number of support organizations including functional contractors to manage the system.
+The Center for Medicare and Medicaid Services (CMS) manages operations, sets prices and enlists doctors and facilities.
+CMS uses a large number of support organizations including functional contractors to manage the system.

-Original Medicare is a government-run plan.
+Original Medicare is a government-run health insurance program.
 The Centers for Medicare and Medicaid operate Original Medicare through a system of contractors.
 Called MACs and Carriers, these companies handle payments, billings, and maintenance of the system.
-The CMS exercises oversight and approves each private insurance plan sold through Medicare.

 Medicare Advantage Managed Care

 HMO is the health maintenance organization.
-It focuses on prevention and wellness in addition to keeping prices low with simple operations.
+It focuses on prevention and wellness in addition to keeping prices low using local operations.
 The HMO uses a primary care physician to provide care and referrals to network resources and specialists.

 PPO is the preferred provider organization.
-This type of managed care does not use a primary care doctor.
-Clients can use any doctor or hospital in the network.
-They can also use services from providers that are outside of the network.
-The PPO covers outside resources but at a much lower rate of cost sharing than with network resources.
+This type of managed care does not use a primary care doctor, and clients can see any doctor or hospital in the network.
+Additionally, members can also use services from providers that are outside of the network.
+The PPO covers outside resources but at a higher price than those in-network, but still covers them to an extent.

 EPO is the exclusive provider organization.
 This simple structure gets costs savings by using a network with no primary care physician.
 Clients choose their doctors and hospitals as they wish.
-The EPO does not support outside resources.
-It offers no cost sharing for outside specialists and medical service providers.
+However, the EPO network type does not give any coverage for outside resources.

 HMOPOS is a variation on the HMO that uses a primary care physician to provide services and referrals to network resources.
-The point of sale option permits the primary care physician to refer clients to outside specialist with costs sharing from the insurer.
+The POS “point of sale” option permits the primary care physician to refer clients to outside specialist, with additional cost sharing from the member.

 Alternative and Demonstration Health Insurance plans

-PACE is an all-inclusive program that helps people stay as independent as possible through a network of support services.
-Pace requires Medicare and Medicaid and eligibility in an area served by a PACE organization.
+PACE is an all-inclusive program that helps people age 55+ stay as independent as possible through a network of support services.
+These program requires Medicare and Medicaid eligibility while living in an area served by a PACE organization.
 PACE services include detailed levels of support for persons that might otherwise need a nursing home.

-Demonstration Projects can come to a given area from time to time as the CMS tries new methods for improved payments, service delivery, and customer selections.
+Demonstration Projects can arise in a given area from time to time as CMS tests new methods for improved payments, service delivery, and customer selections.

-These funds must cover out-of-pocket expenses until the customer reaches the limit.
-The customer must pay any shortfall until he or she reached the limit.
-Once at the out-of-pocket limit, the insurance covers all expenses for essential benefits.
+These types of accounts use funds set aside to cover out-of-pocket expenses until the customer reaches the plan’s deductible, or the account itself runs out of money for the year.
+Once at the out-of-pocket limit, the health plan covers all expenses for Medicare-approved services.

 Medicare Costs Plans

 Medicare costs plans have no limits on enrollment periods and can accept members at any time.
-Enrollees have the advantage of leaving or joining when they are available, and the automatic return rules take members to Original Medicare.
-Medicare costs programs offer innovations and savings opportunities for consumers.
+Enrollees have the advantage of leaving or joining when they are available.

 Understanding Medigap Eligibility